webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Bloodlust.md

 ---
 aliases:
 - Bloodlust
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
-  - Abilities
+- Ability/Cost/3
-  - Abilitiesnabler
+- Ability/Tier/Low
-type:
-  - Enabler
+- Ability/Pool/Might
-points:
-  - 3 Might
+- Ability/Categories/Special-Attack
 ---

-# Bloodlust
+## Bloodlust

-**Points**: 3 Might Points
+>3+  Might
-**Type**: Enabler

 If you take down a foe, you can move a short distance, but only if you move toward another foe.
-You don’t need to spend the points until you know that the first foe is down.
+You don't need to spend the points until you know that the first foe is down.
+Enabler.